 Swipe between apps: To switch from one full-screen app to another, swipe left or right with three or four fingers.

 Customize your gestures.
-In System Preferences, click Trackpad.
+In System Settings, click Trackpad in the sidebar.
 You can do the following:

 Learn more about each gesture

 Set the click pressure you prefer to use